-College Work Study: The college work study program is available to students who can demonstrate financial need through the completion of the Financial Aid Form (FAF).
+College Work Study (CWS).
+The CWS program is available to students who can demonstrate financial need through the completion of the FAF.
+All possible attempts are made to place CWS students in positions which coincide with their career interests or academic majors.